aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/slicers/formatting-slicer/_index.md

 ## **Possible Usage Scenarios**

-You can format the slicer in Microsoft Excel by setting its number of columns or by setting its style etc. Aspose.Cells for JavaScript via C++ also allows you to do this using the [**Slicer.numberOfColumns**](https://reference.aspose.com/cells/javascript-cpp/slicer/#numberOfColumns--) and [**Slicer.styleType**](https://reference.aspose.com/cells/javascript-cpp/slicer/#styleType--) properties.
+You can format the slicer in Microsoft Excel by setting its number of columns or by setting its style, etc. Aspose.Cells for JavaScript via C++ also allows you to do this using the [**Slicer.numberOfColumns**](https://reference.aspose.com/cells/javascript-cpp/slicer/#numberOfColumns--) and [**Slicer.styleType**](https://reference.aspose.com/cells/javascript-cpp/slicer/#styleType--) properties.

 ## **Formatting Slicer**

-Please see the following code, it loads the [sample Excel file](67338473.xlsx) that contains a slicer.
-It accesses the slicer and sets its number of columns and style type and saves it as [output Excel file](67338474.xlsx).
+Please see the following code; it loads the [sample Excel file](67338473.xlsx) that contains a slicer.
+It accesses the slicer, sets its number of columns and style type, and saves it as the [output Excel file](67338474.xlsx).
 The screenshot shows how the slicer looks after the execution of the sample code.

 ![todo:image_alt_text](formatting-slicer_1.png)